Screaming in music: Heavy metal

-Alternative metal and nu metal

-Linkin Park's original lead singer Chester Bennington, in addition to singing, was well-known for his aggressive screaming ability, most notably the 17-second scream in the track "Given Up".
-His successor in the band, Dead Sara frontwoman Emily Armstrong, has continued this trend in new Linkin Park songs, including a 16-second scream in "Heavy Is the Crown".

 Hardcore and punk rock

 Yelling and shouting vocals are common in a type of punk rock known as hardcore.
 Early punk was distinguished by a general tendency to eschew traditional singing techniques in favor of a more direct, harsh style which accentuated meaning rather than beauty.
 The logical extension of this aesthetic is shouting, and in hardcore punk, vocals are usually shouted in a frenetic manner similar to rapping or football chants, often accompanied by "gang vocals" in which a group of people shout along with the vocalist.
 This style is very common in punk rock, most prominently Oi!, street punk and hardcore punk.
+An off-shoot of emotional hardcore defined by screamed vocals is screamo.
+A common misconception is that any type of music containing screamed vocals is screamo.
+This misconception became particularly widespread during the early 2000s, when the term was frequently applied to emo, post-hardcore, metalcore, and other alternative bands that incorporated screamed vocals.